Community Organising

 Seeking social change with Citizens UK

-Community organising is for those who want to do something about injustice.
+Community Organising is for those who want to strengthen society and the democratic voice of everyday people, raise leaders, and do something about injustice.
 By joining with others, we can seek the ‘peace and prosperity’ of our cities, towns, and villages.
-Community organising aligns with the heart of God - starting with relationship, connecting us with our wider community, and centring those on the margins.
+Community Organising aligns with the heart of God - starting with relationship, connecting us with our wider community, and centring those on the margins and with lived experience of injustice.

 Who is Citizens UK?

-We believe the church has a key role to play in tackling injustices.
-Community organising with Citizens UK is a practical, effective way to do this.
+We believe the church has a key role to play in strengthening communities and raising voices against injustice.
+Community Organising with Citizens UK is a practical, effective way to do this.

 Sign up to the Thames Valley Citizens email newsletter to hear what's happening across the diocese: